Ktiseos-Nyx/Mp3_To_Wav/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
-(Create a file named LICENSE and put the MIT license text in it).